Well, interior decoration has taken the modern world by storm. Yes! The home décor is one of the most sought-after professions over the past decade.

 Step 1 – Cutting of the fabric.

-Cut your fabric according to your dimensions of windows, but do not forget to add 12 inches to the length and 4 inches to the width for the purpose of hems and allowances.
+Cut your fabric according to your dimensions of windows, but do not forget to add 12 inches to the length and 4 inches to the width for hems and allowances.

 Step 2 – Sew the curtain panel sides.

-Fold the edges of fabric to an inch and iron it.
-Now again fold it and press it before you start doing the hems.
-Using a back stitch sew the length of the fabric and secure the ends of hems.
-Repeat this procedure on the other side of fabric too.
+Fold the edges of the fabric to an inch and iron it.
+Now again, fold it and press it before you start doing the hems.
+Using a backstitch sew the length of the fabric and secure the ends of hems.
+Repeat this procedure on the other side of the fabric too.

-At the top hem you will insert the curtain rod, for this we will use hem of 3 inches right.
+At the top hem, you will insert the curtain rod.
+For this, we will use a hem of 3 inches right.
 Now fold it 3 inches in width before ironing it.
 To make the pocket away from the edge, sew along the bottom crease about an inch.

-You can add header to your curtain to give it illusion of extra height.
-So, sew an inch from top of panel to create header of 1 inch
+You can add a header to your curtain to give it the illusion of extra height.
+So, sew an inch from the top of the panel to create a header of 1 inch.

 Step 4 – Sew the bottom hem.

 Now hang your curtain to check how long or short it is.
-You will use the same procedure as we did for top hem, that is the 3 inches double fold.
-From the crease sew down the width of the panel about to quarter inch.
+You will use the same procedure as we did for the top hem, which is the 3 inches double fold.
+From the crease, sew down the width of the panel about to quarter an inch.

 HOW TO SEW PLEATED CURTAINS?

-The pleated curtains as the name shows have pleats in them.
-The pleats make their look beautiful and elegant.
+The pleated curtains, as the name shows, have pleats in them.
+The pleats make them look beautiful and elegant.
 There are many types of pleats like Goblet pleats, Box and French pleats.
 We will tell you how to sew goblet pleats curtains.

 Measuring the window and the fabric:

-Measure the length of windows and the fabric and add 4 inches to it for the extra use.
+Please measure the length of windows and the fabric and add 4 inches to it for extra use.
 The fabric should not be so delicate you won’t be able to make pleats on them.
-The width of fabric should be 3 inches greater than the window’s width.
+The width of the fabric should be 3 inches greater than the window’s width.

 Make the hems at the top and bottom:

-At the top and bottom of the fabric make one inch hem.
+At the top and bottom of the fabric, make a one-inch hem.

 Placing of pleats:

 Mark 2 inches on the fabric at the edge.
 This will be the place for your first pleat.
-Now divide the remaining width of fabric to know how many pleats you want in this.
+Now divide the remaining width of fabric by knowing how many wrinkles you want in this.

 Measure the gap and mark them.
 Place two fingers under the fabric to make a cup.
-Pinch the fabric together under the cup with the other hand forming three pleats, secured with the pins.
+Pinch the fabric together under the cup, forming three pleats secured with the pins.

 Sewing of pleats:

-Remove the pins and sew the pleats with sewing machine, if you are confident that with pins attached, you can do it without replacing them.
+Remove the pins and sew the pleats with sewing machine.
+Suppose you are confident that with pins attached, you can do it without replacing them.
 Here you have successfully made your pleated curtains at home.

 HOW TO SEW SHEER CURTAINS?

 Sheer curtains give the touch of elegance to your rooms as they are of chiffon, organza, silk.
-Though it is a little difficult task to manage all these types of fabrics as they are silky slippery, unruly and can easily be damaged while sewing.
+However, it is difficult to manage all these types of fabrics as they are silky slippery, unruly, and can easily be damaged while sewing.

 Luckily there are no cuts and patterns in the sheer curtains.
-However, it is a bit tricky to handle sheer fabrics because of their texture, but you can do it.
+However, it is a bit tricky to handle light fabrics because of their texture, but you can do it.

-Place the fabric in between two layers of tissue paper, by pinning it make cuts with the scissors.
-You can also attach the fabric on card board with the pins and cut with the roller.
+Place the fabric in between two layers of tissue paper.
+By pinning it, make cuts with the scissors.
+You can also attach the fabric to the cardboard with the pins and cut it with the roller.

-You may also use fine silk pins close to each other to control the fabric to avoid the damaging of fabric.
-The pins might be sharp so you need to be careful while placing them.
+You may also use fine silk pins close to each other to control the fabric to avoid damaging fabric.
+The pins might be sharp, so you need to be careful while placing them.

-Well, if you want to have the perfect sheer curtains, you need to bear in mind 3 things.
-Yes, always use new sharp needles, make small stitches and choose very fine thread.
+If you want to have the perfect sheer curtains, you need to bear in mind 3 things.
+Yes, always use new sharp needles, make tiny stitches and choose the excellent thread.

-The best size for you for that matter is 70/10 needle, but if you notice the pushing of needle you might go for another one.
-With the fine cotton thread set the machine at about 15 stitches per inch.
+For that matter, the best size for you is a 70/10 needle, but if you notice the pushing of the needle, you might go for another one.
+With the fine cotton thread, set the machine at about 15 stitches per inch.

-Now to avoid slipping you can hold the fabric behind the needle, with the single hole throat pleat and straight foot.
+To avoid slipping, you can hold the fabric behind the needle with the single hole throat pleat and straight foot.

-For the delicate fabrics like chiffon and organza, it is good to use stabilizer, that can easily be removed and washed when you finish your stitching.
-For that matter, you may use a tissue paper in the start of your work to avoid snagging.
+For delicate fabrics like chiffon and organza, it is good to use a stabilizer that can easily be removed and washed when you finish your stitching.
+For that matter, you may use tissue paper at the start of your work to avoid snagging.

-So, considering the importance of curtains , when it comes to home décor, you need to have the best for you, right?
+So, considering the importance of curtains, when it comes to home décor, you need to have the best for you.
 There is nothing like creating them in your favorite fabric and color scheme right at your home.

-This means, no more waiting for the tailor or looking for the ready-made variety.
-All you have to do is to follow the easy steps and you can enjoy your DIY curtains.
+This means no more waiting for the tailor or looking for the ready-made variety.
+All you have to do is follow the easy steps and enjoy your DIY curtains.